YellPika/YellPika.github.io/_posts/2013-12-08-the-perfect-language-priorities.md

 * No redundant brackets, braces, or parentheses
 * No Unicode operators

-Functional languages (that are not LISP or APL) tend to fit these descriptions the best.
+Functional languages (that are not LISP or APL) and Python tend to fit these descriptions the best.

 A language should allow the programmer to drop down to a lower level in order to write more efficient code.
 However, such blocks should be clearly marked.
 The